19 Small-Town Summer Rodeos in Alberta

 Price: Advanced tickets $20; rush seating $15.

-There are plenty of attractions in addition to the rodeo itself.
-Previously, the event has included pie eating contests, free pancake breakfasts, an all-horse parade and a dance at the curling rink on Saturday night.
+There are plenty of attractions in addition to the rodeo itself, including a western art and craft show, pie-eating contest, free pancake breakfasts, an all-horse parade and a dance at the curling rink on Saturday night.

 Hanna Arena, 501 3 St. W., hanna.ca